 Lasers are Dangerous to Eyes

 However, because laser beams are so tightly focused, they are quite dangerous.
 Even a small amount of laser light can cause permanent eye injury, burning the retina, and therefore government regulations control exposure.
-In the United States that’s the American National Standards Institute (ANSI) Z136.1.
+In the United States, that’s the American National Standards Institute (ANSI) Z136.1.
 The Occupational Health and Safety Administration has jurisdiction over workplaces.

 Experts classify laser emitting devices according to the wavelength and power of the beams they generate, and, consequently on how much danger they pose to users.

-Most of the danger from laser light comes from the heat, but at some wavelengths there are also dangerous photo-chemical effects.
-With high-powered lasers, even reflected diffuse light can damage eyes.
+Most of the danger from laser light comes from the heat, but at some wavelengths, there are also dangerous photo-chemical effects.
+With high-powered lasers, even reflected diffuse light can damage the eyes.
 However, most of the danger from laser beams comes from its coherence, concentrating an intense amount of energy upon a tiny spot of the retina, destroying photoreceptor cells.